 Some of my favorite apps for editing stories are Over, Canva, Life Lapse, Instories, & VSCO, because there’s nothing wrong with just a nice filter, you know??

 ♡ Skip the unboxing.

 Ugh, how many times can we see people open a cardboard box saying they are “SO OBSESSED with this!”
 The answer: too many.
 You guys, it’s getting stale.
 The worst part is that there is absolutely no value in an unboxing video for the brand.
-It literally just comes across as you doing your obligatory story in exchange for the product.
+It literally just comes across as you doing your obligatory story in exchange for free product.
 Let’s think outside of the box – literally.
 Get creative in how you can showcase a new product that other people haven’t seen before.
 Say you’re a nurse with a blog on the side.
 Maybe you could share your top 5 favorite items for a late night shift.
 Think about all of your content around a story or topic.

 ♡ Surprise them with over delivering.